-Practicum in Health Science II Host "Shattered Dreams"
+Practicum Health Science II

 The Practicum in Health Science II students of Westfield High School coordinated and hosted the “Shattered Dreams” program with Harris Health System.
 “Shattered Dreams” is a two-day program for the junior and senior classes that will begin with the dramatization of an alcohol/distracted related crash on Westfield High School campus.
 The timeline for planning and coordination of this program was very lengthy.
 Shattered Dreams afforded the students the opportunity to establish partnership with the District Attorney’s Office and Judge, Fire Department, Police Department, ISD, Harris Health EMS, Cypress Creek EMS (CCEMS), PHI, Video, Funeral Home and Wreck Service.